feliun/revolut/README.md

 1. it hides revolut urls from you
 2. Configuration is injected on startup and used everywhere in a transparent way
-3. It applies validation on input messages
+3. It applies validation on input messages (unless opted out, useful for debugging)
 4. It exposes an API based on promises
 5. It offers underlying information by using `DEBUG=revolut*`
 6. Handles errors appropriately